Sierra Nevada Airstreams - Owner's Guide - Maintaining

 Chains

-Are a backup system whose purpose is to keep the trailer couple off the road in the event of a failure of the hitch.
-Chains should be loose enough to allow the hitch to operate normally but short enough to keep the couple off the road in case the ball breaks or comes loose.
+Are a backup system whose purpose is to keep the trailer coupler off the road in the event of a failure of the hitch.
+Chains should be loose enough to allow the hitch to operate normally but short enough to keep the hitch parts off the road in case the ball breaks or comes loose or there is some other catastrophic hitch failure.

 Electrical Connectors